Welcome to Year 5.

 Year 5 Enriching Experiences

-Last term, we had lots of fun we had on our Wetlands trip, our Witches Day and our Christmas Workshop.
-After the half term, we we are excited to go to the Tower of London as part of our history topic 'Crime and punishment'.
+In the autumn term, we had lots of fun on our Wetlands trip, our Witches Day and our Christmas Workshop.
+In the spring term, we had an exciting day on our trip to the Tower of London as part of our history topic 'Crime and punishment'.
+We also enjoyed our Easter Workshop at the local church.
+Next term, we are looking forward to our visit to the Living Rainforest when we learn about the lifecycles of plants and animals.
 You can see more photos of our experience days on the news section of the website.